soumyaveer/soumyaveer.github.io/_technology_blog/access-control-in-ruby.md

 categories: main
 banner_image: "Control3.jpg"
 ---
-Ruby is Object Oriented Language, which means that every object is an instance of a class and every object has certain behaviors (methods).
+Ruby is an object-oriented language, which means that every object is an instance of a class and every object has certain behaviors (methods).
 Access control is a way in which Ruby protects the behaviors (methods) defined in a class.

 Ruby provides three levels of access control: